vohi/minicoin/README.md

 possibly killing the host.
 Also, note that machines might rely on private boxes.

-To run a job on the machine, use the `minicoin` script (requires bash)
+To run a job on the machine, execute

 `$ minicoin run ubuntu1804 job`